GES

 Make in India, PLI & Comprehensive Manufacturing Strategy

-SEZs and industrial corridors are part of India's comprehensive manufacturing push, with multiple policy instruments working in tandem: Make in India (September 2014): Flagship programme to transform India into a global manufacturing hub and design destination.
-25 focus sectors identified.
-Target: Increase manufacturing's share of GDP from 15-16% to 25% and create 100 million new manufacturing jobs by 2025.
-Results (mixed): Manufacturing's share of GDP has remained stagnant at 17-18% — the 25% target has not been achieved.
-However, FDI inflows increased from $36 billion (FY15) to $84 billion (FY22) before moderating.
-India became the 5th largest economy globally.
-Ease of Doing Business ranking: India improved from 142nd (2014) to 63rd (2019) before the World Bank discontinued the ranking.
-Production-Linked Incentive (PLI) Scheme (2020-21): Performance-based fiscal incentive (typically 4-6% of incremental sales for 5 years) to boost domestic manufacturing, attract investment, and create jobs.
-PLI covers 14 sectors with total outlay of Rs 1.97 lakh crore: (a) Mobile phones and electronic components: Rs 40,951 crore — most successful PLI.
-Apple suppliers (Foxconn at Chennai and Karnataka, Pegatron at Chennai, Wistron at Karnataka) established manufacturing.
-India's mobile phone exports jumped from Rs 11,000 crore (FY19) to Rs 1.2 lakh crore (FY24). (b) Automobiles and auto components: Rs 25,938 crore. (c) Advanced Chemistry Cells (batteries): Rs 18,100 crore — critical for EV ecosystem. (d) Specialty Steel: Rs 6,322 crore. (e) Pharmaceuticals: Rs 15,000 crore — bulk drugs and medical devices. (f) Textiles (MMF and technical): Rs 10,683 crore. (g) Food Processing: Rs 10,900 crore. (h) Solar PV modules: Rs 24,000 crore (later enhanced). (i) White goods (AC, LED): Rs 6,238 crore. (j) Telecom & networking: Rs 12,195 crore. (k) IT hardware (laptops, servers): Rs 17,000 crore. (l) Drones: Rs 120 crore. (m) Semiconductor: Rs 76,000 crore (separate from PLI but part of the same ecosystem push).
-How these connect: PLI (incentive) + SEZ/DESH (regulatory framework) + Industrial Corridors (infrastructure) + DFC/GatiShakti (connectivity) + NLP (logistics efficiency) represents India's comprehensive manufacturing ecosystem strategy.
-A PLI beneficiary manufacturing mobile phones in an SEZ near a DMIC node served by the Western DFC gets combined benefits — incentive payments, duty-free imports, tax exemption, world-class infrastructure, and efficient logistics.
+SEZs and corridors are part of India's comprehensive manufacturing push.
+Make in India (September 2014): 25 focus sectors, targeting 25% manufacturing share of GDP and 100 million new jobs by 2025.
+Results are mixed: manufacturing's GDP share has stayed at 17-18%, the 25% target was not achieved.
+However, FDI inflows rose from $36 billion (FY15) to $84 billion (FY22), India became the 5th largest economy, and Ease of Doing Business rank improved from 142nd (2014) to 63rd (2019).
+PLI Schemes (2020-21): Performance-based fiscal incentives (typically 4-6% of incremental sales for 5 years) across 14 sectors with Rs 1.97 lakh crore total outlay.
+Key sectors: (a) Mobile phones (Rs 40,951 crore) — most successful.
+Apple suppliers (Foxconn, Pegatron, Wistron) established manufacturing; exports jumped from Rs 11,000 crore (FY19) to Rs 1.2 lakh crore (FY24). (b) Automobiles (Rs 25,938 crore). (c) ACC batteries (Rs 18,100 crore). (d) Specialty Steel (Rs 6,322 crore). (e) Pharmaceuticals (Rs 15,000 crore). (f) Textiles (Rs 10,683 crore). (g) Food Processing (Rs 10,900 crore). (h) Solar PV modules (Rs 24,000 crore). (i) White goods (Rs 6,238 crore). (j) Telecom (Rs 12,195 crore). (k) IT hardware (Rs 17,000 crore). (l) Drones (Rs 120 crore). (m) Semiconductor (Rs 76,000 crore, separate but connected).
+The integrated ecosystem: PLI (incentive) + SEZ/DESH (regulatory framework) + Industrial Corridors (infrastructure) + DFC/GatiShakti (connectivity) + NLP (logistics) represents India's comprehensive manufacturing strategy.
+A PLI beneficiary manufacturing mobile phones in an SEZ near a DMIC node served by the Western DFC gets combined incentive payments, duty-free imports, tax exemption, world-class infrastructure, and efficient logistics.

 Semiconductor Mission & Electronics Manufacturing